CMS-Enterprise/easi-app/README.md

   - Refer to [instructions for other shells](https://direnv.net/docs/hook.html) if you're using a shell other than bash.
 - Restart your shell.
-- To allow direnv in the project directory `direnv allow .`.
+- To allow direnv in the project directory `direnv allow`.

 Once this is setup, you should see `direnv` loading/unloading environment variables as you enter or depart from the project directory: